leozide/leocad/.github/ISSUE_TEMPLATE/bug_report.md

 ### Additional context

 Add any other context about the problem here.

-If you're seeing a graphical issue, adding a screenshot of the About Dialog may help.
+If you're seeing a graphical issue, adding a screenshot of the *"About"* dialog (go to menu *"Help > About"*) may help.